 Coventry has a very good claim to be the birthplace of the modern bicycle, the “Rover Safety” invented in the 1880s by John Kemp Starley, one of the city’s many bicycle makers.
 Someone very happy to make that claim is Steve Bagley, Head of Collections at the Coventry Transport Museum.
 We go for a ride around the city and a trip back in time.
 The museum has an excellent programme of cycling-related talks and exhibitions this summer.
 Music buffs will know that Coventry’s great contribution was the “2 Tone” ska revival scene of the late 1970s, led by The Specials and The Selecter.

 A rolling interview with Christian Wolmar, journalist, cyclist and Britain’s leading transport commentator.
 We ride from Tufnell Park to St Pancras and encounter a flood, demon drivers and Camden Council’s contraflow cycle track.
 Christian explains where it went wrong with London transport and what’s needed to get things back on track.
 He also offers his take on choice facing Londoners at the upcoming Mayoral election.

 On a Midsummer’s Night Dixe Wills, travel writer and author of a new book on Britain’s tiny campsites, guides us on a ride from central London up the Lea Valley to a wild camping spot for a ‘sub twenty four hour overnight’.
 Various pitfalls ensure that little goes to plan.
-The new Bike Show jersey […]